sai-soum/Diff-MST/README.md

     - You can use `ckpt_path` to load a pre-trained model for fine-tuning, resuming training, or testing.

-First update the paths in the configuration file for both the logger, loss function, and the dataset root directory.
-Then call the `main.py` script passing in the configuration file.

 ### Method 1: Training with random mixes of the same song as reference using MRSTFT loss.
 ```
 CUDA_VISIBLE_DEVICES=0 python main.py fit \